Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 Job Status Tracking
 ===================

-The job database tracks two status columns:
+The job database tracks a status columns:

 ``status``
     The **user-visible lifecycle status**.
 Starts at ``"not_started"`` and